catseye/The-Dossier/article/Basic Theory of Video Games.md

 Either way, we have this dedicated video display circuitry which can generate a video signal without taking up any of the CPU's time.
 How does it generate the display?
-There were many possible tricks it could use, but the basic idea is that there is a chunk of RAM dedicated to holding a bit-map representation of the display — the "video RAM" — and this circuitry reads it and derives the signal that will modulate the beam which will make the various points on the screen either bright or dark (or colour, but we'll just ignore
+There were many possible tricks it could use, but the basic idea is that there is a chunk of RAM dedicated to holding a representation of the display — the "video RAM" — and this circuitry reads it and derives the signal that will modulate the beam which will make the various points on the screen either bright or dark (or colour, but we'll just ignore